Daniela-Padilha/42_Net_Practice/README.md

 ## 🛡️ What is a subnet mask/netmask?

+- Defines how big the network is and how many IP addresses are there.
 - If the octet in the mask is `255`, the corresponding octet from the IP address will always stay the same for all devices in the network.
 - If the octet in the mask is `0`, the corresponding octet from the IP address can be any number between 0 and 255 (unique per host).